Taikenmon'in no Horikawa

 Taiken-mon'in no Horikawa in the Ogura Hyakunin isshu.

 Lady Horikawa, attendant to Empress Taiken (待賢門院堀河, Taiken-mon'in no Horikawa) was a waka poet and Japanese noblewoman active in the Heian period.

 As a poet, her work is also included in the Kin'yō Wakashū.

 Life

 In 1142, she ordained as a Buddhist nun after the death of Empress Tamako.
-Most likely to have been occurred when Emperor Sutoku was exiled, with her included.

-She was the consort of Emperor Toba when she was to be better known under the name of Taikenmon'in.
+This is most likely to have been occurred when Emperor Sutoku was exiled, with her included.
+Tamako was the consort of Emperor Toba when she was to be better known under the name of Taiken-mon'in.